 Why?
-Because you websites files were stored in a “place”, that wasn’t secured.
+Because your website’s files were stored in a “place”, that wasn’t secured.
 You would lose your mind.
 And that’s obvious.
 The “place” I’m talking about is hosting.
-And You are already perceiving why a secure hosting is essential
+And You are already perceiving why secure hosting is essential

 What is hosting and how is it important for website security?

 In simple terms, hosting is a space that stores all your website files (codes, images, data, and everything else).
 And a hosting provider or company actually allocates that storage space for your website.

 Basically, your entire website is placed in the hosting server.
 Therefore, a vulnerability on the hosting end will put your website at hazard.
 So, one of your primary priorities has to be choosing a reliable hosting provider.
 A hosting service that would add extra layers of protection to keep your website safe.

 There are certain criteria that a good hosting service usually meets:

 You should put all of those criteria in mind before deciding on a hosting provider for your website.

 A short note to mention that, usually dedicated hosting servers are more reliable and secure than the shared ones.
 However, you have to offload your pocket a bit more to get dedicated hosting.
 But, when your precious asset is at stake, you should consider expanding your budget to avoid a disastrous situation.